satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 For the review process to continue to play a critical role in science, there are a number of problems that need to be addressed, five of which we list below.
-While there
+While there are notable examples (e.g., ArXiv, Frontiers, BioMed Central, PLoS)

 To address these problems, in the following section we propose an open evaluation system for scientific publishing that draws on the ideas,